 - a.
 A tax file number declaration [Approximate word count: 60 words] - b.
-Payment summaries [Approximate word count: 60 words] - c.
 Employment termination payments (ETPs) [Approximate word count: 50 words]

-Assessor Instructions: The student must explain the ATO's requirements for:
+Assessor Instructions: The candidate must explain the ATO's requirements for:

 - a.
-A tax file number (TFN) declaration
+A tax file number (TFN) declaration - b.

-- b.
-Payment summaries

-- c.
 Employment termination payments (ETPs)

 a.
 A tax file number declaration The ATO requires an employer to request an employee complete a TFN declaration form when they commence their employment with the employer.
 The TFN declaration allows the employer to work out the amount that needs to be withheld from payments made to the employee.
-An employer must lodge the completed TFN declaration with the ATO. b. payment summaries The ATO requires employers under pay as you go (PAYG) withholding to provide employees with a payment summary showing the payments they have made to them and the amounts they have withheld from those payments during a financial year.
-Employers do not have to provide employees with a payment summary for information they report and finalise through Single Touch Payroll. c. employment termination payments (ETPs) An employment termination payment (ETP) is a lump sum payment made to an employee as a result of the termination of the employee's employment.
-ETPs are taxed at different rates, depending on: the employee's age the circumstances of the ETP the length of employment.
+An employer must lodge the completed TFN declaration with the ATO. b. employment termination payments (ETPs) An employment termination payment (ETP) is a lump sum payment made to an employee as a result of the termination of the employee's employment.
+ETPs are taxed at different rates, depending on: • the employee's age • the circumstances of the ETP • the length of employment.